 Our high-risk breast cancer clinic cares for all women at high risk, including those who carry a known genetic mutation.
 You meet with a nurse whose expertise includes genetics and breast cancer.
-We develop a personalized plan with recommendations, which may include mammograms, so we can monitor your risk.
+We develop a personalized plan with recommendations so we can monitor your risk.

 What to expect during your mammogram

 We take X-ray images of your breasts from different angles.

 - If you have no history of breast cancer: We share findings with your primary care provider within two business days.

-- If we detect abnormalities: We recommend you come back for an additional mammogram.
+- If we detect abnormalities: We recommend you come back for an additional test.
 We share the results with you immediately.